FlowFuse/website/src/blog/2024/06/interacting-with-google-sheet-from-node-red.md

    - how to
 ---

-Have you ever needed integrate google sheet with your Node-RED application for tracking and managing data seamlessly?
+Have you ever needed to integrate Google Sheets with your Node-RED application to track and manage data seamlessly?
 This guide will walk you through the process of integrating Google Sheets with Node-RED, enabling you to write, read, update, and delete data effortlessly.

 <!--more-->

-## What is the Google Sheet ?
+## What is the Google Sheet?

 [Google Sheets](https://www.google.com/sheets/about/) is a cloud-based spreadsheet application developed by Google.
-It allows users to create, edit, and collaborate on spreadsheets in real-time over the internet.
+It allows users to create, edit, and collaborate on spreadsheets in real-time over the Internet.
 This makes it an ideal option for easily and securely collaborating on data that is not large in size.
 In businesses, Google Sheets is commonly used for tasks such as analyzing daily profits, tracking expenses, and managing collaborative projects.
 However, for products or services with large user bases, businesses often prefer using databases, which are recommended for efficiently managing and scaling data operations.

 ## Prequisite

-Before proceeding, make sure you have installed the following node from the pallete manger.
+Before proceeding, make sure you have installed the following node from the pallet manager.

 - [node-red-contrib-google-sheets](https://flows.nodered.org/node/node-red-contrib-google-sheets)

-## Interacting with Google Sheet with Node-RED
+## Interacting with Google Sheets with Node-RED

 When writing this blog, I watched some videos on the internet about how to integrate Google Sheets with our application with traditional programming.
-I noticed that almost all of videos demonstrate complex steps and involve a lot of coding.
+I noticed that almost all of the videos demonstrate complex steps and involve a lot of coding.
 Fortunately, as a Node-RED developer, you won't have to go through such lengthy processes.

-### Creating Google service account
+### Creating a Google service account

-To integrate google sheets with our application we must have to first enable the google sheet API,and create the service account in the google cloud, before proceeding, make sure you have the google cloud account created.
+To integrate Google Sheets with our application we must first enable the Google Sheets API, and create the service account in the Google Cloud, before proceeding, make sure you have the Google Cloud account created.

 1. Open your browser and go to [Service accounts](https://console.cloud.google.com/projectselector2/apis/library/sheets?supportedpurview=project&authuser=0).
 2. Create a new project by clicking the "CREATE PROJECT" button in the top right corner.
 Enter the project details such as project name and organization.